 Are you looking for a cute Christmas craft for kids?
 Keep scrolling to learn how to make this printable Twas the Night Before Christmas craft!

-This printable Twas the Night Before Christmas craft tutorial contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This printable Twas the Night Before Christmas craft tutorial was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-So do we!
-That’s why we’ve created this printable Twas the Night Before Christmas craft for families to make while they read the story.
+Looking for a fun Christmas activity to do with your kids?
+We created this printable Twas the Night Before Christmas craft for families to make while they read the story.

 This is a 5-page activity set that is fun for preschoolers and elementary-age students.
 Kids will have fun decorating a chimney and customizing it with their own family’s names.
 Plus, they’ll get their own copy of this iconic poem.